-A study of methods applied to large-scale software development, including topics such as project management, software design, verification and validation.
-Students will apply methods to a large programming project.
+Study of methods applied to large-scale software development, including topics such as requirements analysis and specification, design, validation and verification, and project management, with emphasis on principles of design.
+Students use methods on a large programming project.
 Prerequisites: COS 251, COS 285.
-Cr 3.

-COS 374 Numerical Analysis I
+COS 374 Numerical Analysis

 A study of the theory and application of computational algorithms for interpolation, equation solving, matrix methods, integration; error analysis.
 Prerequisites: MAT 252, COS 160, and permission of instructor.
-Cr 3.